-Catholic Healthcare has continued to make progress in addressing modern slavery risks within our operations during the 2023 reporting period.
-Our taskforce, comprising members from across our organisation including Procurement Services, Legal, Mission and the Executive, has continued to roll out educational initiatives relating to modern slavery.
-We have made further modern slavery improvements to organisational policy and procedures.
+Catholic Healthcare has continued to make progress in addressing modern slavery risks within our operations during the 2022 reporting period.
+Our taskforce, comprising members from across our organisation including Procurement Services, Legal, Mission and the Executive has continued to roll out educational initiatives relating to modern slavery.
+We have made further modern slavery improvements to organisational policy and procedure.
+This work has taken place against the backdrop of the continuing COVID-19 pandemic which has placed great stress on aged care organisations and has also highlighted new risks within our operations to which we have responded to ensure those we care for, and employ, are protected.

-Our plans for 2024 and beyond
+Our Plans for 2023 and Beyond

-In 2024 and beyond, Catholic Healthcare intends to continue to extend modern slavery training throughout the organisation, strengthen our policies and procedures, promote further supplier involvement in anti-modern slavery actions and reduce our reliance on outsourced services in high-risk roles.
+In 2023 and beyond, Catholic Healthcare intends to continue to extend modern slavery training throughout the organisation, strengthen our policies and procedures, and promote further supplier involvement in anti-modern slavery actions.
 Further details are set out in this Statement.
-We also intend to review our supplier management systems to improve our understanding of supplier risks.
+We also intend to expand our taskforce to Human Resources, Property, and Information Technology service areas

-Criterion 1 ORGANISATIONAL STRUCTURE
+ORGANISATIONAL STRUCTURE

-Catholic Healthcare's mission is to promote the dignity, life, and spirituality of older people through connected and inclusive communities.
+Catholic Healthcare's Mission is that we promote the dignity, life, and spirituality of older people through connected and inclusive communities.